 - TreeUmph!
 Adventure Course: Make like Tarzan and have an adrenaline-fuelled treetop adventure playing on a collection of ziplines, hanging nets, bungee swings and swinging logs.

-- The Bishop Museum of Science and Nature: See everything from the prehistoric age to now at the largest natural and cultural history museum on Florida’s Gulf Coast.
-Check out the state of the art planetarium, or visit the manatee rehabilitation centre, where the injured mammals are taken in to be cared for before being released.
+- The Bishop Museum of Science and Nature: See everything from the prehistoric age to present day at the largest natural and cultural history museum on Florida’s Gulf Coast.
+Check out the state of the art planetarium, or visit the manatee rehabilitation centre, where the injured mammals are taken in to be cared for before being released back to the wild.

 Food & Drink

 Organic and farm to fork cuisine is the norm in the Bradenton Area thanks to the many delicious heritage seafood products locally sourced from the Gulf of Mexico.
 Being on the coast, seafood is high on the menu but there are plenty of American classics and vegetarian options to suit all tastes.
 Heading out on a boat trip?
 Reel in some fish of your own and have award-winning chefs cook your catch of the day for you.

 Where To Stay

-- Longboat Key: A resort island known for fine dining, golfing and tennis playing, Longboat Key fuses natural beauty with five-star luxury hotels and homes that rival L.A’s mansions.
+- Longboat Key: A resort island known for fine dining, luxury resorts and private beaches.
+Longboat Key fuses natural beauty with five-star luxury and homes that rival L.A’s mansions.
 For those looking for luxury accommodation head to Zota Beach Resort.